22 Photos of the Aurora in Iceland

 The Northern Lights Over a Farm in Iceland

-Although the lights can be seen anywhere in the country, including from the capital city of Reykjavík, the sky becomes the optimal canvas when there's no light pollution to be found.
+Although the lights can be seen anywhere in the country, including from the capital city of Reykjavik, the sky becomes the optimal canvas when there's no light pollution to be found.
 Besides, going somewhere rural provides the perfect backdrop for phenomenal photography—and a solitary moment with the cosmos.

 The Northern Lights Over Iceland's Ring Road

-Remember to look up from your lens from time to time when hunting for the aurora, to remind yourself of the infinity of the universe.
-In the words of the one and only Carl Sagan: "The universe is vast and awesome, and for the first time we are becoming a part of it."
+Remember to look up from your lens from time to time when hunting for the aurora to remind yourself of the infinity of the universe.
+In the words of the one and only Carl Sagan: "The universe is vast and awesome, and for the first time, we are becoming a part of it."

 The Northern Lights Above a Geothermal Area

 It gets mightily cold during the Icelandic winter, so remember to dress warmly when you plan on spending time in the great outdoors to gaze up at the night sky.
-For the optimal Northern Lights excursion, a fantastic tip is to bring a thermos of piping hot chocolate or coffee.
+For the optimal northern lights excursion, a fantastic tip is to bring a thermos of piping hot chocolate or coffee.

 The Northern Lights Above Jokulsarlon Glacier Lagoon